 Step 5: Whisk together brown sugar and Korean red pepper.
 Gochugara flakes aren’t nearly as hot as typical red pepper flakes because they lack the seeds red pepper flakes come with (seeds are what bring the majority of the heat).
 If you like your food a little on the spicier side, add in some extra gochugara.

-Step 6: After the brine process is complete, drain any excess liquid and brine from the pan, and insert a reliable leave-in thermometer into the thickest portion of the meat.
+Step 6: After the brine process is complete, drain any excess liquid and brine from the pan, and insert a reliable leave-in thermometer (we recommend the Thermoworks Signals or the ThermoWorks Smoke X4 RF) into the thickest portion of the meat.

 Step 7: Light the grill and set up for two-zone heating.
 Establish the temperature at 275°F to 300°F. Smoke on this style pork is optional, but at most I recommend a touch of pecan.
 This isn’t traditional BBQ so we don’t want the smoke that traditional BBQ brings from more flavorful woods to overpower the Korean influenced flavors.